Now let your learners have full access to your courses, even on tablets. Deliver eLearning on the go with full support for scalable HTML5.

 Click the Microsoft Office button in PowerPoint, and click Adobe Presenter Unpackage.
 Specify the Package Location and the Output Folder where Adobe Presenter needs to unpackage the contents.

-About Adobe Connect Server
+Publish to Adobe Connect Server

 Adobe Connect is a web communication system that lets you quickly and easily view presentations, attend meetings, and receive training over the Internet using the familiar PowerPoint application, web browsers, and Flash Player.